Prevention Hierarchy

 What is prevention hierarchy?

-Prevention hierarchy organises various measures one can take to control a hazard.
+Prevention hierarchy organizes various measures one can take to control a hazard.
 These measures are ranked according to their effectiveness in reducing or even eliminating the hazard.

-This hierarchy is a crucial aspect of the reasoning applied in prevention: eliminating the hazard completely is always better than reducing it.
+This hierarchy forms a crucial aspect of the reasoning applied in prevention: completely eliminating the hazard is always better than reducing it.

 The reasoning of the prevention hierarchy

 While it is ideal to eliminate hazards completely, this is often not feasible in practice.
 Often danger is a crucial part of the business process.
-Consider forklifts, reach trucks, laser cutters, CNC machines and welding equipment that play an essential role in business operations.
+Consider, for example, forklifts, reach trucks, laser cutters, CNC machines, and welding equipment that play an essential role in business operations.

-The prevention hierarchy therefore provides a list of different categories that are gone through step by step to find appropriate solutions.
+The prevention hierarchy therefore provides a list of different categories that are gone through step by step to find suitable solutions.

 The concept is simple: the higher the measure in the hierarchy, the more effective it is.
 However, it is important to note that a higher level does not necessarily exclude a lower level; a combination of different categories strengthens the prevention policy.